2050-Materials/aecdata/README.md

 ## Usage Documentation

-## `Authenticator` Class (`auth.py`)
+## `Authenticator` Class

 The `Authenticator` class is designed to handle the authentication process for accessing the API.
-It manages both API tokens and refresh tokens to ensure continued access.
+It is used internally to manage both API tokens and to ensure continued access.

 ### Initialization